FAQs on SBIR/STTR Proposal Submission

 Answer: No. The NIH Center for Scientific Review (CSR) Receipt and Referral Office makes the assignment.
 You may, however, request a specific institute or center using the Assignment Request Form in the SF424 forms.

-FAQ: How long after the due date would my project funding start if my proposal is funded?
+FAQ: If my proposal is successful, how long after the due date would my project funding start?

-Answer: Around 6 months after the due date.
+Answer: You’ll get the funding around six months after the due date.

 Proposal Application Resources

-- Instructions: Follow the Application Guide for SBIR/STTR Grant Applications (SF 424 (R&R) except when there is a specific instruction to do otherwise in the Funding Opportunity Announcement (FOA) or program-specific instructions in section IV.
+- Instructions: Follow the application guide for SBIR/STTR grant applications (SF 424 (R&R)) except when there are specific instructions to do otherwise in the funding opportunity announcement (FOA) or program-specific instructions in section IV.